Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Switch-AzureRmSqlDatabaseInstanceFailoverGroup.md

 ```

 ## DESCRIPTION
-This command swaps the roles of the managed instances in a Instance Failover Group.
-All new TDS sessions are automatically re-routed to the secondary region after the DNS client cache is refreshed.
-When the original primary managed instance is back online, all formerly primary databases in it will switch to the secondary role.
+This command swaps the roles of the managed instances in a Instance Failover Group by failing over to the specified secondary region, making it the new primary region.
+All new TDS sessions connecting to the primary endpoint are automatically re-routed to the new primary region.

-The Instance Failover Group's secondary region must be used to execute this command.

 ## EXAMPLES